-With Null Axis enabled, when in Loop mode a thin line appears at right angles to the plane of the loop when the mouse enters the centre circle.
+With Null Axis enabled, when in Loop mode a thin line is shown at right angles to the plane of the loop.
 This indicates the null axis in the figure of eight pattern.
 It is more accurate to DF a station using a loop's null than to use the much broader main lobe to peak the signal.
 You can then use K9AY mode to resolve the heading ambiguity.